TheClowner/ccshop-support/README.md

   - The maximum distance a container or sign can be from the first shop sign. (default 16 blocks)
   - The number of items per shop (default 5)
   - The number of shops each player can create (default unlimited)

+- **Admin Shop Buy and Sell Caps**
+You can limit how many of a given item a player can buy/sell at an admin shop:
+  - Individual caps are set per-item in the admin shop GUI
+  - Caps can be timed, or infinite (use -1 for caps that never expire)